MiniAiLive/FaceRecognition-SDK-Windows/README.md

 </div>

 ## Welcome to the [MiniAiLive](https://www.miniai.live/)!
-A 100% spoofing-prevention rate for both 3D printed and resin facial masks, confirms MiniAiLive® as a leading facial recognition solution for preventing biometric fraud in remote applications, such as online banking, requiring identity verification before granting access to sensitive data or valuable assets.
-Feel free to use our MiniAI 3D Face Passive Liveness Detection (face anti-spoofing) Windows SDK.
+Check the likelihood that two faces belong to the same person.
+You will get a confidence score and thresholds to evaluate the similarity.
+Feel free to use our MiniAI Face Recognition Windows SDK.

 > **Note**
 >